 - Negligence of the crew in providing medical care and/or making decisions.

-The path to relief when the in-flight medical emergency occurs during an international flight is much more complicated since an international treaty known as the Montreal Convention pre-empts state and federal laws in most cases.
+The Montreal Convention controls in-flight medical cases.
 Under Article 17 of the Convention, an airline can only be held liable for personal injury or death of a passenger on an international flight between two member nations when the claimant proves that the alleged injury or death resulted from an “accident” on board the aircraft.
 In 1985, the United States Supreme Court defined “accident” under the Convention as “an unexpected or unusual event or happening that is external to the passenger.”
-Air France v.
-Saks, 470 U.S. 392, 405 (1985).
-This definition has proven to be an area of hot debate among litigators.

-Under the Montreal Convention, when a claimant is successful in showing that an accident occurred, the airline is automatically liable for proven damages up to 113,100.00 Special Drawing Rights (SDR) or approximately $157,000, under current exchange rates.
-In some circumstances, an injured person’s damages will exceed the SDR threshold.
-In contrast to the typical civil negligence case, in order to avoid paying damages over the SDR cap, the airline, not the claimant, will generally have the burden of proof of showing that the accident was not caused by its own negligence.
+Under the Montreal Convention, when a claimant is successful in showing that an accident occurred, the airline is automatically liable for proven damages up to 113,100.00 Special Drawing Rights (SDR), or approximately $157,000, under current exchange rates.

 If you or a family member were injured during airline travel and wish to discuss the case with us, please contact us at 212-869-3500 for a free consultation.